Australian-based construction materials provider, Wagners, has signed a deal to design and deliver its first boardwalks in the United States.

 "It will quickly begin to pay for itself, saving the city millions of dollars in repair and replacement costs.

-"Wagners has earned a reputation both nationally and oversease for providing high-quality products, excellent service and long-term assets for local communities," said Mr Kemp.
+"Wagners has earned a reputation both nationally and overseas for providing high-quality products, excellent service and long-term assets for local communities," said Mr Kemp.

 "We have supplied composite fibre boardwalks, bridges and a wide range of other structures all around the world because our materials are perfect for use in coastal, marine, and environmentally-sensitive areas such as tidal flood plains, protected mangrove swamps, alkaline desert and corrosive mining facilities," explained Mr Kemp.